ctrlaltdeleon/infinitygauntlet/info-sessions/kevin-do.md

 |                    |         | 1 |  |  |
 |                    |         |   |  |  |

-// Add onClick for each Countdown to change colors
+// Add onClick for each Countdown to change colors.
-// Centering the number using flexbox
+// Centering the number using flexbox.

 .css {
   display: flex;